nullromo/sinking-islands/README.md

 -   determine starting player properly
 -   players should know when they are about to play if they are under the effects of indescretion
--   player should know how many card are in their opponent's hand
+-   player should know how many card are in their opponent's hand and in their deck, discard, etc.
 -   Figure out how to make `tsc --noEmit` actually work
 -   fix bug where placing 2 cards on the same slot makes your hand not look right
 -   display remaining movement points while choosing normal movement
--   highlight selected card for fog target
 -   confirm that characters cannot move off of netted islands
 -   make sure cursors are correct for islands/characters/cards for all situations
 -   deal with situation of 2 identical characters on an island when selecting a tortoise/harpoon target
+-   better feedback for users when they enter an illegal choice